Reeb Graph Metrics from the Ground Up: Bottleneck Distance

 \section{Bottleneck Distance}

-As the topological summary provided by the extended persistence diagram is a useful tool for describing the data encoded in a scalar field, it is natural for us to consider how we would compare two persistence diagrams to one another.
+Since the topological summary provided by the extended persistence diagram is a useful tool for describing the data encoded in a scalar field, it is natural for us to consider how we would compare two persistence diagrams to one another.
 The \textbf{bottleneck distance} provides us with such a device.
-While the bottleneck distance was originally defined in terms of ordinary persistence diagrams, \cite{Steiner2009} extended the results and definitions to extended persistence diagrams.
+While the bottleneck distance was originally defined in terms of ordinary persistence diagrams, Steiner et al. \cite{Steiner2009} extended the results and definitions to extended persistence diagrams.

-The idea behind bottleneck distance is to find a minimal cost matching between the points of the diagrams, where some nuance must be dealt with for dealing with the diagonal.
+The idea behind bottleneck distance is to find a minimal cost matching between the points of the diagrams.
 There are two notions of bottleneck distance that appear in the literature, and since both are called ``bottleneck distance'', it is often difficult to tease out which is being discussed in a given paper.
-The core issue is that, given some collection of persistence diagrams that come either from different dimensions of persistence or from different types of points in the extended persistence diagrams, we can either allow only matchings between points of the same sub-diagrams, or we can ignore that labeling information and look for matchings that can potentially cross these barriers.
+The core issue is that, given some collection of persistence diagrams that come either from different dimensions of persistence or from different types of subdiagrams in the extended persistence diagrams, we can either allow only matchings between points of the same subdiagrams, or we can ignore that labeling information and look for matchings that can potentially cross these barriers.
 In order to carefully discuss results in the literature, we therefore separate these ideas into what we call \textit{ungraded} and \textit{graded} bottleneck distances, which we will denote as $d_b$ and $d_B$, respectively.
-We note that while the majority of the literature uses the graded bottleneck distances~\cite{DeyWang2021,Oudot2015}, the ungraded version is used to derive stability bounds in more algebraic settings, notably when using interlevel set persistence~\cite{Botnan2018,Bjerkevik2021}; hence, we include both versions in our analysis and discussion.
+We note that while the majority of the literature uses the graded bottleneck distances~\cite{DeyWang2021,Carriere2017}, the ungraded version is used to derive stability bounds in more algebraic settings, notably when using interlevel set persistence~\cite{Botnan2018,Bjerkevik2021}; hence, we include both versions in our analysis and discussion.